fhem/fhem-docker/README.md

 #### Tweak container settings using environment variables
+To set a different UID for the user 'fhem' (default is 6062):

+    -e FHEM_UID=6062

+To set a different GID for the group 'fhem' (default is 6062):

+    -e FHEM_GID=6062

 To set a different setting for the timer during FHEM shutdown handling, you may add this environment variable:

     -e TIMEOUT=10